-I inspire the owner’s daughter behind the counter to do the same for herself.
-And she gets right to planning.
+I inspire the owner’s daughter behind the counter to follow suit and treat herself to a 24 hour escape.
+She gets right into planning.

-Après lunch, I head across the street to Bobbette and Belle to grab my boy some freshly made oatmeal chocolate chip cookies, ’cause I’m nice like that.
-(And they’re heavenly).
+Après lunch, I head across the street to Bobbette and Belle to grab my boy some freshly made oatmeal chocolate chip cookies when I pick him up in a few hours.
+Get one for myself too.

-On the way back over to my parents, Fleetwood Mac’s Hypnotized is on, and slowly gears me down to reality from what’s been a hypnotizing 26 hours.
+On the way back over to my parents, Fleetwood Mac’s Hypnotized is on, and slowly gears me down to reality from what’s been a hypnotizing 26 hours (but who’s counting?).

-Your time is equally as important.
-And if you’re a lady who finds it hard to trust anyone with the task of caring for her child because it won’t be perfectly to your standards… get over it.
+And if you’re a lady who finds it hard to trust anyone with the task of caring for her child because it won’t align perfectly with your standards… get over it.
 Your kid will eat, shit, sleep and survive.

-So get on it.
+So get on it girl.
 Book a vacay for one (and invite me over for the opening ceremony).